Marlee Matlin: 1980s: Debut and film stardom

+1990s and 2000s: Acclaim in television

 Matlin was nominated for a Golden Globe for her work as the lead female role in the television series Reasonable Doubts (1991–1993).
 Matlin was nominated for an Emmy Award for a guest appearance in Picket Fences (1992) and became a regular on that series during its final season (1996).
 She played Carrie Buck in the 1994 television drama Against Her Will: The Carrie Buck Story, based on the 1927 United States Supreme Court case Buck v.
 Bell 274 U.S. 200.
 In that role, Matlin portrayed a hearing woman for the first time in her career, which earned her a CableACE nomination for Best Actress.
 She had a prominent supporting role in the drama It's My Party (1996).
 She later had recurring roles in The West Wing, and Blue's Clues.
 Other television appearances include Seinfeld ("The Lip Reader"), The Outer Limits ("The Message"), ER, The Practice, and Law & Order: Special Victims Unit.
-She was nominated for Primetime Emmy Awards for her guest appearances in Seinfeld, Law & Order: Special Victims Unit, and The Practice.In 2004, she hosted the 3rd Annual Festival for Cinema of the Deaf in Chicago.
+She was nominated for Primetime Emmy Awards for her guest appearances in Seinfeld, Law & Order: Special Victims Unit, and The Practice.

+In 2004, she hosted the 3rd Annual Festival for Cinema of the Deaf in Chicago.
 That same year, she also starred in the movie What the Bleep Do We Know!? as Amanda.
 In 2006, she played a deaf parent in Desperate Housewives.
 She had a recurring role in My Name Is Earl as public defender for Joy Turner (who made many jokes about Matlin's deafness at Matlin's expense), and played the mother of one of the victims in an episode of CSI: NY.
 That same year, Matlin was cast in season 4 of The L Word as Jodi Lerner, a lesbian sculptor and girlfriend of one of the show's protagonists, Bette Porter, played by Jennifer Beals.

 On February 4, 2007, and February 7, 2016, Matlin interpreted the "Star Spangled Banner" in American Sign Language at Super Bowl XLI in Miami, Florida, and at Super Bowl 50 in Santa Clara, California, respectively.
 In January 2008, she appeared on Nip/Tuck as a television executive.
 In 2008, Matlin participated as a competitor in the sixth season of ABC's Dancing with the Stars.
 Her dance partner was newcomer Fabian Sanchez.
 Matlin and Sanchez were the sixth couple eliminated from the competition.

 On May 6, 2009, Matlin received a star on the Hollywood Walk of Fame.
 On November 8, 2009, Matlin appeared on Seth & Alex's Almost Live Comedy Show, hosted by Seth MacFarlane and Alex Borstein.
 After Borstein imitated Matlin calling MovieFone and singing "Poker Face," Matlin herself appeared and launched into a comical tirade against Borstein over being made fun of, and how she was not invited to provide her own voice for Family Guy.
 Matlin went on to voice Stella, Peter Griffin's coworker, in the Season 10 episode "The Blind Side;" Stella later became a recurring character.